 - Pull cookie log from freezer and with a sharp knife cut cookies into ¼ inch thick cookies.

-- Bake until lightly golden brown around edges.
+- Bake until lightly golden brown on the bottom and around the edges.

 - Store at room temperature.